-Among K-12 subject areas, drama theater arts and instructional technology had the highest percentage of positions unfilled or filled through a shortage mechanism in small rural districts.
-There were less than five FTE positions for either Special Education Specialists for the Visually Impaired or for the Deaf and Hard of Hearing, and so these proportions were not reported.
+Among K-12 subject areas, Health Education and Music had the highest percentage of positions unfilled or filled through a shortage mechanism in small rural districts.
+There were less than five FTE positions for either Special Education Specialists for the Visually Impaired or for the Deaf and Hard of Hearing, so these proportions were not reported.

 As illustrated in the charts below, shortages in rural districts are not as severe as those in small rural districts.
-Early Childhood Education ranked first among the elementary and secondary shortage areas, followed by Agriculture and Natural Resources.
+Family and Consumer Sciences ranked first among the elementary and secondary shortage areas, followed by Business/Marketing.